 Criminology

-Religion and Morality in Woody Allen’s Crimes and Misdemeanors
+Religion And Morality In Woody Allen’s Crimes And Misdemeanors

-In many of Woody Allen films, he always try to explore the themes of God, religion and morality in an in-depth manner and Crimes and Misdemeanors was no different.
-In this film, Allen’s exploration of themes of religion assumes a rather sinister turn through the wicked life of Judah Rosenthal who kills her mistress and end up getting away with it.
-It becomes very clear in this film that good will always suffer, the bad prosper, and that no greater power will correct the system.
-Allen, through the actors, askes the questions why should human beings act morally?
-Would one chose to get something dear to him by committing an unethical act?
-At the end of the film, the different actors proceeds to demonstrate through their actions and words, how their own different systems of ethics affects the choices they make in life.
+In many of Woody Allen’s films, he tried to explore the themes of God, religion, and morality in an in-depth manner, and crimes and misdemeanours were no different.
+In this film, Allen’s exploration of themes of religion assumes a rather sinister turn through the wicked life of Judah Rosenthal, who kills her mistress and ends up getting away with it.
+It becomes very clear in this film that good will always suffer, the bad prosper, and no greater power will correct the system.

 Work Cited